JIM CORBETT NATIONAL PARK | JEEP SAFARI & TRAVEL GUIDE TO JIM CORBETT

 Permits for day visits to these zones are available online on Park website.
 The Day Visit/Jungle Safari is done only with vehicles registered with the park administration as private vehicles are not allowed inside the park.
 It is always advisable to book safaris prior to arrival, especially during weekends as there are only 60 vehicles allowed inside the Corbett National Park at a time.
 Apart from Ramnagar, accommodation facilities are available in Dhikala, Sarpdhuli, Gairal, Sultan, Bijrani, Malani, Jhirna, Dhela, Halduparao, Kanda and Lohachaur in the Sonanadi Tourism Zone.

-The best time to visit Corbett National Park is from November to June which peak seasons are December & May.
-The major areas of the park remain closed for the rest of the year.
+The best time to visit Corbett National Park is from November to June while peak seasons are December & May.
+The major areas of the park remain closed from Jul to Oct.
 However, the buffer zones Jhirna and Dhela are open throughout the year.